Imageomics/TreeOfLife-toolbox/src/TreeOfLife_toolbox/data_transfer/README.md

 - Each file has a unique UUID to prevent collisions
 - Success files are prefixed with `data_` and error files with `errors_`
 - The parquet file format and internal structure from the source is preserved

-## Process Flow

-1. **Filtering Phase**:
-    - Scans the source directory structure for completed partitions
-    - Identifies successes.parquet and errors.parquet files to transfer
-    - Creates a mapping of source paths to destination paths with unique UUIDs
-    - Ensures destination directories exist

-2. **Scheduling Phase**:
-    - Combines all filter tables into a single master schedule file
-    - Creates a comprehensive list of all files that need to be transferred

-3. **Execution Phase**:
-    - Loads the schedule and determines which files still need to be copied
-    - Creates necessary directory structure in destination locations
-    - For each file:
-        - Computes MD5 hashsum of source file
-        - Copies file to destination
-        - Computes MD5 hashsum of destination file to verify integrity
-        - Records verification information for successful transfers
-        - Logs errors for failed operations
-    - Uses MPI for parallel processing to maximize efficiency